xapids/hub-public/Nano Banana/Image -> JSON Extractor Prompt.md

 #### PROCESS OVERVIEW (Strict Order):
 1. **Inventory Reconciliation:**
-   - You will be provided with a **"Bill of Quantities"** JSON.
+   - You will be provided with a **"Bill of Quantities"** (BoQ) JSON.
-   - **MAPPING RULE:** You must create a JSON entry in "elems" for EVERY item listed in the **"Bill of Quantities"**.
+   - **MAPPING RULE:** You must create a JSON entry in "elems" for EVERY item listed in the BoQ.
    - **Consistency Check:** If the Inventory lists "3x Casement windows", your JSON must have `win_1`, `win_2`, `win_3`.
 Do not skip items.
-   - **Scan:** If you see visual items in the photos that are missing from the Inventory List, ADD them to your JSON inventory.
+   - **Closed-World Rule:** Do NOT add new elems/walls/corners/views beyond the BoQ list

 2. **Geometry Check:**
-   - Look at the floor plan.
-Is it a simple rectangle, or does it have notches/L-shapes?
-   - Ensure your geometry points match the actual corners (e.g., 6 corners for an L-shape).
+   - From floor plan, assign coordinates to BoQ wall/corner topology so footprint matches the plan (incl. notches/L-shapes); ignore all non-BoQ lines/spaces.
+   - Output space.geom.pts[] in the same order as space.corners[]; map each wall c0/c1 → space.geom.walls[].p0/p1 indices.
+   - Do not add, remove, rename, or reorder BoQ walls or corners.

 3. **JSON Generation (The "Coding" Phase):**
-   - Now, map every item from your Visual Inventory into the "elems" array of the schema below.
+   - Map every item from BoQ into "elems" array of the schema below.
    - Calculate their [0,1] coordinates.
    - Output ONLY the final valid JSON.